Technical docs

 • Permission note:

-• private Alloy key copy is available from the API Keys page for authorized organization users
+• private Alloy key copy is available from the Organization page for authorized organization users who can edit org settings

 • Backend/data flow:

-• provider credentials save and clear through `PUT /api/organizations/{id}`
+• standard provider credentials save and clear through `PUT /api/organizations/{id}`

 • runtime uses a matching saved provider key before falling back to the Alloy system key for the same provider